samaea/virtual-assistant-workshop/README.md

 The template created an [**Azure service called QnA-Maker**](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/overview/overview) that helps to easily insert "Frequently Asked Questions" websites or files for the bot to make use of and be able to give appropriate answers to questions that are stated in these documents.
 The FaQ files are populated into the QnA-Maker so-called knowledge base.
 We will now update the QnA Maker with our Microsoft Ready FaQs in a word document.

   1. Open an In-Private browsing in Microsoft Edge.
-Download the **Microsoft Ready FaQ** document by navigating to: https://aka.ms/msreadyfaq and input your Microsoft credentials when requested.
-Click on **Save**.
+Download the **Microsoft Ready FaQ** document by navigating to: https://aka.ms/msreadyfaq and input your Microsoft credentials when requested. **Save it to the VM desktop**.

          ![In-Private Edge session](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/e936af27-1cc7-41f3-ab12-14cf3705f140-en.png)

   1. Navigate in a web browser to **www.qnamaker.ai**, click on **My Knowledge bases** and **sign in with your lab credentials**.
 You will find 2 knowledgebases: "faq" and "chitchat" already created by the template.
+The template comes with some example faq as you can see when clicking on the knowledge base.

          ![QnA Maker knowledge bases](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/QnaMakerhome.png)